 Her next stop?
 She headed down to her police station and filed a report of larceny.
-Then after finding an article online in which we tackled a PayPal problem, Robin’s request landed on my desk.
+Then after finding an article online in which we covered a PayPal problem of a different nature (See: Here’s what happens when you give an iPad thief your home address), Robin’s request landed on my desk.

 Asking our consumer advocacy team for assistance

 Just days after Christmas, Robin read about the case of Isaac Benzadon.
 A thief had stolen money from his PayPal account as well (See: Someone took money from my PayPal account.
 How do I get it back?)

 Robin hoped that we might be able to help her in the same way we helped him.

 Like one of your readers in your article on PayPal, I was hacked. $2,021 was sent to Apple in Hong Kong.
 The hacker opened a Paypal Key and took my entire balance.
 I am so frustrated with Paypal and I am thrilled with the prospect of you assisting me.
 I still have yet to speak to a human over the phone.
 They claim they see no “unauthorized transactions” on my end.

 When I looked over Robin’s paper trail, one thing was clear to me: She had not been speaking to any humans.
 There was no way a real person at PayPal would have approved this payment after her repeated reporting of the fraud.

 I was sure that Robin had been “talking” to bots at all times.
 So it was time to ask an actual human at PayPal to take a look at this debacle.